 - Ask your customers if you can add barcodes to their shelves, usually beside the price tabs.
-This way the barcode is there, in the store, when the salesperson is making the order.
+This way, the barcode is there in the store when the salesperson makes the order.

 - Create a barcode catalogue.
 If you only have a handful of items without barcodes, this can be an effective workaround and doesn't require a barcode sticker on the products.

 Without barcodes, adding items onto invoices involves searching for an item in the inventory list.
 This is time-consuming.
 Using barcodes eliminates the manual search.